 To continue with the next steps, just click the Plus icon.

-We’ve reached the stage when we’re going to manage the group mailing with MailChimp.
+We’ve reached the stage when we’re going to add the user’s email to the certain auditory in MailChimp service based on the criteria in the form.
 So, in the search field find the MailChimp option.

 See the Choose Action Event field select the Add/Update Subscriber and click the Continue button.

 The next you need to do is sign into your MailChimp account.
 You will be transferred to the corresponding window where you will need to enter the username and password.

 After logging into the account you will be redirected back to the Zapier settings where the necessary data will be displayed in the MailChimp account required field.
 Click Continue.